pilehvar/ADW/README.md

 For more information please contact:

-> Mohammad Taher Pilehvar
+> Mohammad Taher Pilehvar,
-  Sapienza University of Rome
+  Sapienza University of Rome,
   pilehvar atsign di <dot> uniroma1 <dot> it

 For bug reports, fixes and issues please use our github page: